mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ## Functional code chunks

-We like to think of the `.Rmd` document like a stack of two sheets of paper, and each piece representing a different file type (`.R` and `.md`).
-When you lay the markdown file on top of the .R script, you get an Rmarkdown file.
+We like to think of Rmarkdown documents like a stack of two sheets of paper, and each piece representing a different file type (`.R` and `.md`).
+When you lay the markdown file on top of the .R script, you get the Rmarkdown file.

 ![R code chunk](images/05-r-script-markdown-rmd.png)

-This combination of files gives us a syntax for formatting our text (stuff like *italic*, **bold**, `code`, etc.), and a functional code script we can get access to by inserting code chunks.
+Combining markdown R script files gives us syntax for formatting our text (stuff like *italic*, **bold**, `code`, etc.), and a functional coding script we can get access to by inserting code chunks.

 For example, in the `README.Rmd` file we can type directly onto the paper using the markdown syntax.
 But if we want to run some R code, imagine tearing a little hole in the markdown paper, and revealing an R script underneath.

 ![R code chunk](images/05-r-code-chunk.png)